 Cup Cafe is another one of the food and drink establishments at Hotel Congress.
 Dinner started with Kung Pao Calamari and for me, ended with Niçoise Salad.
-After a diet of pasta and grits and breaded in the preceding days and minutes before my main was served, the green stuff was good stuff.
+After a diet of pasta and grits and breaded everything in the preceding days (and minutes before my main was served because, calamari), the green stuff was good stuff.

 Dinner was delicious but breakfast is when Cup Cafe really shines.
-I loved the Trout Benedict and the Cup Cafe team listened and delivered when I asked for extra crispy bacon.
-My husband was experiencing indecision with his breakfast; he was considered the Chilaquiles Verde and the Braveheart (a dish with smoked beef brisket, sourdough, grilled tomatoes, sautéed spinach, gruyère cheese, two poached eggs, sausage gravy, and hotel potatoes).
-With help from the waitress, I encouraged him to order the latter as it was so unique and he has had chilaquiles before.
+I loved the Trout Benedict and the Cup Cafe team listened – and delivered – when I asked for extra crispy bacon.
+My husband was experiencing indecision with his breakfast; he was considering the Chilaquiles Verde and the Braveheart (a dish with smoked beef brisket, sourdough, grilled tomatoes, sautéed spinach, gruyère cheese, two poached eggs, sausage gravy, and hotel potatoes).
+With help from the waitress, I encouraged him to order the latter as it was so unique to the restaurant and he has had chilaquiles.
 He followed up his savory breakfast with a slice of blueberry pie.
 Who orders pie for breakfast?

 Sincerest thanks to Hotel Congress for sponsoring our stay.